IanSanchezBaca/MinesweeperPython/README.md

 * finished the function newGame()
     - now the user can start a new game by double clicking the end screen

+### 08/24/24

+* uhh... added an executable...
+    * This should work with windows if you run it in the directory.

 ## Gameplay